 - any benefits that a person or institution receive other than as a beneficiary of the charity must be incidental.

 The most common types of structures of charities are:-

 - a trust;

-- a company incorporated under the Companies Ordinance (Cap 622) (usually a company limited by guarantee); and
+- a company limited by guarantee incorporated under the Companies Ordinance (Cap 622) of the Laws of Hong Kong) (the “CO”); and

 - a statutory body established by the Hong Kong legislature.